 df = parser.parse() # pandas DataFrame, ready to use

-Parse CAMT.053, PAIN.001, CSV, OFX, QFX, and MT940 into structured pandas DataFrames with a single, unified API.
+Parse CAMT.053, PAIN.001, CSV, OFX, QFX, MT940, and PDF into structured pandas DataFrames with a single, unified API.
 No need to install separate packages for each format.

 | Feature | Bank Statement Parser | Single-format OSS (mt940, ofxparse) | SaaS (Ocrolus, Parseur) |